cShingleton/R10/README.md

 react-native run-android
 ```

-5. To run on android run
+5. To run on iOS run

 ```
 react-native run-ios